 Let's Encrypt certificates provide a new and easy way to create and install SSL certificates.
 However, they are not suitable for all situations.
 Learn about the differences between Let's Encrypt certificates and traditional CA-issued certificates in this article.

 Learn how to help manage your site's security with HTTP Strict Transport Security (HSTS).
-This article provides an introduction to HSTS, and covers how to enable it for Linux-based and Windows-based hosting accounts.
+This article provides an introduction to HSTS, and covers how to enable it for Linux-based hosting accounts.

 You can install a self-signed SSL certificate on your website with cPanel or Plesk.
 Learn more here.